Issue Credentials

 Step 2: Build Credential Subject

-Create the credential subject with claims:
+Create the credential subject with claims using the DSL:

 1